GSA/digitalgov.gov/content/posts/2015-10-05-the-content-corner-content-management-system-considerations.md

 ---
+url: /2015/10/05/the-content-corner-content-management-system-considerations/
 date: 2015-10-05 11:24:31 -0400
-title: 'The Content Corner\: Content Management System Considerations'
+title: 'The Content Corner: Content Management System Considerations'
 summary: 'These days you couldn&rsquo;t be faulted for thinking your content management system (CMS) choices are limited to two open source systems and maybe an enterprise-level offering that no one uses anymore.
 And while it&amp;#8217;s true that for the public sector the popular open source options are extremely attractive from a cost standpoint, if nothing else,'
-authors: [tymanuel]
+authors:
+  - tymanuel
 categories:
   - Content
 tag: